Monday, 29 July 2024

 Under The Silver Lake (2018)

-Very obvious homage to Altman's Long Goodbye and other sprawling noirs from David Robert Mitchell director of 2012's It Follows.
+David Robert Mitchell, director of 2012's It Follows, very obvious homage to Altman's Long Goodbye and other sprawling noirs.
 In the first half hour I thought this was gonna be the great neo-noir of the new millennium.
-I was cursed from the moment that notion entered my head as it started quite a drastic downslide in quality from then on.
+I was cursed from the moment that notion entered my head as it started quite the drastic downslide in quality from then on.
+In a word bloated.
+However Elvis' grand daughter Riley Keogh does make an unforgettable appearance.

 Deported (1950)